tmhglnd/collaborative-coding-practices/README.md

 # 👩🏻‍💻🧑🏼‍💻👩🏽‍💻👨🏾‍💻 Collaborative Coding Practices

 A repository with suggestions, repertoire, tools and exercises for collaborating coders that use live coding to make music.
-Part of the *Collaborative Coding Music in Flok* workshop by Lina Bautista and Timo Hoogland first presented at [/* VIU */ Festival 2024](https://toplap.cat/posts/viu-2024/).
+Part of the *Collaborative Coding Music in Flok* workshop by Lina Bautista and Timo Hoogland, first presented at [/* VIU */ Festival 2024](https://toplap.cat/posts/viu-2024/).

 # 📖 Table of Content